Enable SSO with a Generic Identity Provider

 9

 Toggle Force SAML Sign-in if you want users to only log in to Help Scout via SSO with the Identity Provider.
-Even if this is selected, an Account Owner will always be able to log in to Help Scout with their account password (this is to prevent the Account Owner from getting locked out).
-Don't forget to click the Save button.
+The Account Owner will always be able to log in to Help Scout with their account password.
+Click Save.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.